Back to All Events

 Who is This Program for?

-Trail to the Summit Study and Mentorship Program is open for individuals at all levels on the path of buddhadharma and Vajrayāna.
-It aims to offer you both adaptable group structure and personalized mentorship in your practice and your daily life.
+The Trail to the Summit Study and Mentorship Program is open to practitioners at all levels on the path of Buddhadharma and Vajrayāna.
+It offers both an adaptable group structure and personalized mentorship — bringing authentic guidance into your practice and your daily life.

-It will include instructions in authentic methods of the gradual path of Vajrayāna, and individualized guidance to support your personal progress, help you build confidence and clarity, and cultivate insight and compassion.
+The program includes instruction in the methods of the gradual path of Vajrayāna, alongside individualized guidance to support your progress, build confidence and clarity, and cultivate insight and compassion.

 Structure and What Will You Learn?